NimaSafai/DayThinker/README.md

-# DayThink - Mobile Journaling App
+# DayThinker - Mobile Journaling App

 A clean, minimal, and user-friendly mobile journaling app built with React Native and Supabase.